Time Management Statistics (2026 Edition)

 Leaders who don’t take breaks from work hurt their leadership skills

-One solution for preventing work from creeping into the off-hours is to complete as many tasks as possible while at work.
+One solution to prevent work from creeping into off-hours is to complete as many tasks as possible during work hours.
 That way, the boundary between leadership responsibilities and personal life remains intact.

 Different time management methods can also do the trick, like: